yxlin/yxlin.github.io/_docs/BUGS/hnormal.md

 ## Reference
 Gelfand, A. E., Hills, S. E., Racine-Poon, A., & Smith, A. F. (1990).
-Illustration of Bayesian inference in normal data models using Gibbs sampling.
-Journal of the American Statistical Association, 85(412), 972-985.
+Illustration of Bayesian inference in normal data models using Gibbs sampling. _Journal of the American Statistical Association_, 85(412), 972-985.